zanerock/cloudsite/site/docs/getting-started/authentication.md

 ## Initial authentication

 As [discussed up top](#top), we start by creating access keys.
 Access keys are easier to setup than SSO authentication, but because they grant permanent access to your account, they are less secure.
-So we use them for the initial setup, and then cloudsite will delete them once [single sign-on authentication](#setup-single-sign-on-authentication) is set up.
+So we use them for the initial setup, and then Cloudsite will delete them once [single sign-on authentication](#setup-single-sign-on-authentication) is set up.

 1. Follow the instructions to [Install or update to the latest version of the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
 2. Log into AWS as the root user or, if you have one, a super-admin account.